Sustainable Ways to Manage Stormwater

 The reasons for embracing nature in cities are compelling, but the pathways to achieve this vision are not always straightforward.
 An important first step is to reframe the way nature is considered in the planning process.
 Rather than considering nature as a constraint—a ‘problem’ to be dealt with—nature can be seen as an opportunity and a valued resource to be preserved and maximised at all stages of planning and design.
 It also requires a different conceptualisation of nature, where novelty is the norm and apparently scrappy bits of urban nature can have as much value as pristine nature reserves.
 The future of our cities may well depend on a new conceptualisation of urban landscapes, where nature can thrive and people can enjoy—every day—the remarkable range of benefits that nature can deliver (Figure BIO6).

-soe2016 bio fig6 future of liveable cities depends on nature why don't trees grow well in cities Citygreen
+soe2016 bio fig6 future of liveable cities depends on nature plant trees Citygreen

 Source: © Sarah Bekessy, GE Garrard & LM Mata, RMIT University, Melbourne; and RG Hobbs, University of Western Australia; all rights reserved